Making Models

 Scaling by Number of Bits

 Some actions may depend on the number of bits being accessesed.
-For example, you may want to charge for the energy per bit of a DRAM read.
-To do this, you can use the bits_per_action argument of the actionDynamicEnergy() decorator.
+For example, you may want to charge for the energy and latency per bit of a DRAM read.
+To do this, you can use the bits_per_action argument of the action() decorator.
 This decorator takes a string that is the name of the parameter to scale by.
-For example, we can scale the energy of a DRAM read by the number of bits being read.
-In this example, the DRAM yields width bits per read, so energy is scaled by bits_per_action / width.
+For example, we can scale the energy and latency of a DRAM read by the number of bits being read.
+In this example, the DRAM yields width bits per read, so energy and latency are scaled by bits_per_action / width.

 """